-All schools operate an Annual Programme Review of their taught undergraduate and postgraduate provision.
-The process is normally organised at a School-level basis with the Head of School, or equivalent, responsible for the completion of the school's Annual Programme Reviews.
-Schools/institutes are required to produce a separate Annual Programme Review for undergraduate programmes and for postgraduate taught programmes using the relevant Undergraduate or Postgraduate Annual Programme Review pro-forma.
-Students' views are considered in this process through analysis of the NSS and module evaluations.
+The School of the Arts operates regular Programme Reviews of taught undergraduate and postgraduate provision according to University policies.
+The process is normally organised at a School-level basis with the Director of Education, or equivalent, responsible for the completion of the School's Programme Reviews.
+Students' views are considered in this process through analysis of the Postgraduate Taught Experience Survey and module evaluations.